2021 Men's Club Bylaws

 - The golf professional staff will set specific prizes for all tournaments.

 - Gross and net prizes will be determined by the size of the tournament field.

 - Golf Shop Credit- Golf Shop Credit must be used no later than November 30th of the year in which it was awarded or it will be forfeited.
 There shall be no transfer of credits from one account to another.

 Each player is responsible for entering their score on all non-men’s club tournament rounds into the GHIN handicap system.
-Failure to enter a score will result in disciplinary action by Men's Club Leadership.
+Failure to enter a score will result in disciplinary action.
 Multiple failures will result in progressively harsher sanctions.
-The progression of sanctions will be warning, warning plus posting of score (68+ player’s handicap), and finally one-month revocation of tournament privileges.
+The progression of sanctions will be warning, warning plus posting a penalty score, and finally one-month revocation of tournament privileges.